wwycf/Spotify-upgrader/README.md

 !help - Use this command to check all available commands !help command - Use this command to check help for specific command.
-!redeem country email code - Use this to invite your account to Spotify Family Plan !refresh - Use this command to detect newly added codes in codes file.
+!redeem country email code - Use this to invite your account to Spotify Family Plan !restock all - Use this command to restock all countries !restock country - Use this command to restock specific country !stock country - Check stocks for specific country !stock all - Check stocks for all countries
-!restock all - Use this command to restock all countries !restock country - Use this command to restock specific country !stock country - Check stocks for specific country !stock all - Check stocks for all countries
+!credits - informations about bot.
-!info - informations about bot.
+!cls - clear console window.

 ! is only used as example, you need to use prefix you've set Use all commands without <> it's only as example